-1. Wash Your Ride
+1. Wash Your Vehicle’s Exterior

 A good scrub ensures your car is free of salt, dirt, and debris that can corrode or scratch your paint under a car cover.
-Be sure to clean your wheels and don’t forget to get the underbody and wheel wells where salt and dirt build up the most.
+Be sure to clean your wheels, and don’t forget to get the underbody and wheel wells where salt and dirt build up the most.

 Once your car is sparkling clean, wax will improve scratch resistance and protect your car from moisture and other elements.
 It’s also a good idea to wax your wheels and polish any chrome.